kanidm/kanidm/book/src/account_policy.md

 ## Setting Maximum Session Time

-The auth-session value influences the maximum time in seconds that an authenticated session can exist for.
+The auth-session value influences the maximum time in seconds that an authenticated session can exist.
 After this time, the user must reauthenticate.

 This value provides a difficult balance - forcing frequent re-authentications can frustrate and annoy users.
 However extremely long sessions allow a stolen or disclosed session token/device to